Zheruel/Zheruel/README.md

 </a>
 <br/>
 <br/>
 I'm a full stack software engineer experienced in many different technologies.
-If you want to learn more about me make sure to check https://tinzeljar.com/
+If you want to learn more about me make sure to check out https://tinzeljar.com/